fmselab/ct-competition/index.md

 ### Categories/Tracks

-Different generators can compete in different categories, and the participants may choose the category in which the tool competes.
+Different generators can compete in different categories, and the participants may choose the category in which the tool competes (depending on the capabilities of the tool).
 We identify the following categories:
 - Models containing only boolean parameters
 - Models containing enumerative parameters
 - Models containing integer parameters